Detroit: Tourism

-The city's Greektown and three downtown casino resort hotels serve as part of an entertainment hub.
+Greektown and three downtown casino resort hotels serve as part of an entertainment hub.
 The Eastern Market farmer's distribution center is the largest open-air flowerbed market in the United States and has more than 150 foods and specialty businesses.
-On Saturdays, about 45,000 people shop the city's historic Eastern Market.
-The Midtown and the New Center area are centered on Wayne State University and Henry Ford Hospital.
-Midtown has about 50,000 residents and attracts millions of visitors each year to its museums and cultural centers; for example, the Detroit Festival of the Arts in Midtown draws about 350,000 people.
+On Saturdays, about 45,000 people shop there.
+The annual Detroit Festival of the Arts in Midtown draws about 350,000 people.

 Annual summer events include the Electronic Music Festival, International Jazz Festival, the Woodward Dream Cruise, the African World Festival, the country music Hoedown, Noel Night, and Dally in the Alley.
 Within downtown, Campus Martius Park hosts large events, including the annual Motown Winter Blast.
 As the world's traditional automotive center, the city hosts the North American International Auto Show.
 Held since 1924, America's Thanksgiving Parade is one of the nation's largest.
 River Days, a five-day summer festival on the International Riverfront lead up to the Windsor–Detroit International Freedom Festival fireworks, which draw super sized-crowds ranging from hundreds of thousands to over three million people.

-An important civic sculpture in Detroit is The Spirit of Detroit by Marshall Fredericks at the Coleman Young Municipal Center.
-The image is often used as a symbol of Detroit and the statue itself is occasionally dressed in sports jerseys to celebrate when a Detroit team is doing well.
-A memorial to Joe Louis at the intersection of Jefferson and Woodward Avenues was dedicated on October 1, 1986.
-The sculpture, commissioned by Sports Illustrated and executed by Robert Graham, is a 24 ft long arm with a fisted hand suspended by a pyramidal framework.
+An important civic sculpture is The Spirit of Detroit by Marshall Fredericks at the Coleman Young Municipal Center.
+The image is often used as a symbol of Detroit, and the statue is occasionally dressed in sports jerseys to celebrate when a Detroit team is doing well.
+A memorial to Joe Louis is located at the intersection of Jefferson and Woodward Avenues.
+The sculpture, commissioned by Sports Illustrated and executed by Robert Graham, is a 24 ft long arm with a fist suspended by a pyramidal framework.

-Artist Tyree Guyton created the controversial street art exhibit known as the Heidelberg Project in 1986, using found objects including cars, clothing and shoes found in the neighborhood near and on Heidelberg Street on the near East Side of Detroit.

-Time named Detroit as one of the fifty World's Greatest Places of 2022 to explore.

 Sports

-Detroit is one of 13 U.S. metropolitan areas that are home to professional teams representing the four major sports in North America.
-Since 2017, all of these teams play in the city limits of Detroit itself, a distinction shared with only three other U.S. cities.
-Detroit is the only U.S. city to have its four major sports teams play within its downtown district.

-There are three active major sports venues in the city: Comerica Park (home of the Major League Baseball team Detroit Tigers), Ford Field (home of the NFL's Detroit Lions), and Little Caesars Arena (home of the NHL's Detroit Red Wings and the NBA's Detroit Pistons).
-A 1996 marketing campaign promoted the nickname "Hockeytown".
+Detroit is one of four U.S. cities that have venues within the city representing the four major sports in North America.
+Detroit is the only city to have its four major sports teams play within its downtown district.
+Detroit is also the only city that has a team in all "Big Four" leagues, but lacks an MLS team.
+Venues include: Comerica Park (home of MLB's Detroit Tigers), Ford Field (home of the NFL's Detroit Lions), and Little Caesars Arena (home of the NHL's Detroit Red Wings and the NBA's Detroit Pistons).